opencomputeproject/SAI/doc/sai-ptf/fdb_test_plan.md

 ## Test Group2: FDB age
 ### Case1: test_port_age
 ### Case2: test_aging_after_move
+### Case3: test_mac_moving_after_aging
 ### Testing Objective <!-- omit in toc -->
-Verifying if the dynamic FDB entry associated with the port is removed after the aging interval.
+- test_port_age: Verifying if the dynamic FDB entry associated with the port is removed after the aging interval.
-Verifying the aging time refreshed if dynamic FDB entry associated with one port and then moved to another port (not the initial learning time)
+- test_aging_after_move: Verifying the aging time refreshed if dynamic FDB entry associated with one port and then moved to another port (not the initial learning time)
+- test_mac_moving_after_aging: Verifying the mac can be learnt if the mac aging reached.

 ### Test steps: <!-- omit in toc -->